Wide Reads

 In Today's Words:

 Only people trying to get promoted or stay in the boss's good graces have to do these ridiculous stunts.
+The same pressure appears whenever you walk into a room that already decided the rules before you arrived, and your size or status does not matter until you learn who controls the floor.

-"They are trained in this art from their youth, and are not always of noble birth or liberal education."
+"They are trained in this art from their youth, and are not always of noble birth, or liberal education."

 — Narrator

-Context: Describing how rope-dancers are chosen and trained for political positions
+Context: Describing how rope, dancers are chosen and trained for political positions

-Swift points out that political success has nothing to do with background, education, or merit - just the ability to perform tricks.
+Swift points out that political success has nothing to do with background, education, or merit, just the ability to perform tricks.
 This was a direct criticism of how real political appointments worked in his time.

 In Today's Words: